 Consumer Bill of Rights

 I. Information Disclosure

-You have the right to receive accurate and easily understood information about your health plan, health care professionals, and health care facilities.
-If you speak another language, have a physical or mental disability, or just don't understand something, assistance will be provided so you can make informed health care decisions.
+You have the right to receive accurate and information you can understand about your health, treatments, health plan, health care providers, and health care facilities.
+If you speak another language, have a physical or mental disability, or just don't understand something, you will be helped so you can make informed health care decisions.